darteloper/intro_to_dart/README.md

 ## About Intro to Dart

 This repository introduces you to Dart with a focus on features that Java developers might not expect.
 You can write Dart functions in 1 minute, scripts in 5 minutes and applications in 10 minutes!

+## What you will need

+[DartPad](https://dartpad.dev), an interactive browser-based tool that lets you play around with the Dart language features and core libraries.
+Upon request, you can use an IDE instead, such as [WebStorm](https://www.jetbrains.com/webstorm/), [IntelliJ IDEA](https://www.jetbrains.com/idea/) with the Dart plugin, or [Visual Studio Code](https://code.visualstudio.com/) with the Dart Code extension.